ria-ahyoung/medium-trends-daily/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-The Game Plan: Scaling React Applications with Clean Architecture - <a href="https://medium.com/@Games24x7Tech/the-game-plan-scaling-react-applications-with-clean-architecture-85f1d6b5ab15" target="_blank" rel="noopener noreferrer">link</a></h3>
+Existential React questions and a perfect Modal Dialog - <a href="https://medium.com/@adevnadia/existential-react-questions-and-a-perfect-modal-dialog-8a8b1dbcff6d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Games24x7 Blogs`**
+✍️ **posted by `Nadia Makarevich`**

-<blockquote>Learn how Games24x7 used Clean Architecture to scale and maintain React apps for diverse game journeys with shared features across…</blockquote>
+<blockquote>My step-by-step process for implementing a new feature from an idea to a production-ready solution using Modal Dialog as an example.</blockquote>

 <h3>2.
 How does the React fiber reconciler work? - <a href="https://medium.com/@maxtsh/how-does-the-react-fiber-reconciler-work-77c3650127da" target="_blank" rel="noopener noreferrer">link</a></h3>